kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 A ReportDataSource combined with a ReportPrometheusQueries cause Operator Metering to collect additional Prometheus Metrics by allowing users to write custom Prometheus queries and store the metrics collected for analysis with a ReportGenerationQuery.

-This guide is going to be structured so that you begin by collecting new Prometheus Metrics, and then end by writing custom SQL queries that analyze these metrics.
+This guide is going to be structured such that you begin by collecting new Prometheus Metrics, and by the end you will be writing custom SQL queries that analyze these metrics.

 ## Setup